apexrl/Imitation-Learning-Paper-Lists/README.md

 3. Interactive expert for correctness and data aggregation -> On-policy Imitation Learning (begin as Dagger, Dataset Aggregation).

-4. Can not interact with Environments -> Batch RL (see a particular list in [here](https://github.com/apexrl/Batch-RL-Paper-Lists).)
+4. Can not interact with Environments -> A special case of Batch RL (see a particular list in [here](https://github.com/apexrl/Batch-RL-Paper-Lists), data in Batch RL can contain more than expert demos.)

 What we want from imitation learning in different settings (for real world):